 - 3rd Company : Captain de Saint-Etienne

 In late November, the 2nd Company moved to Lang Son, a town located northeast of Hanoi, close to the border with China.
-The Viet Minh forces, commanded by General Giap, conducted a guerrilla warfare there.
-It was mainly characterized by assaults on French convoys and small military posts, or ambushes on patrols.
-The 1er BEP men were tasked with protecting military convoys on the important Colonial Road 4 (RC4) and patrol the Lang Son region, alongside 3e REI legionnaires.
+The Viet Minh forces, commanded by General Giap, conducted guerrilla warfare there.
+It was characterized mainly by assaults on French convoys and small military posts, or ambushes on patrols.
+The 1er BEP men were tasked with protecting military convoys on the important Colonial Road 4 (RC4) and patrolling the Lang Son region, alongside 3e REI legionnaires.

-In Lang Son, the 2nd Company replaced the Cie Para that finished a considerably exhausting six-month deployment to northeastern Tonkin.
+In Lang Son, the 2nd Company replaced the Cie Para that had finished an exhausting six-month deployment to northeastern Tonkin.
 In fact, the so-called Cie Para was the very first operational airborne unit of the Foreign Legion.
 It was constituted within the 3e REI in Tonkin in April 1948, with volunteers coming from all Legion infantry regiments based in Indochina.
-In early December, Cie Para ceased to be part of the 3e REI and was assigned to the 1er BEP, for administrative purposes.
+In early December, Cie Para ceased to be part of the 3e REI and was assigned to the 1er BEP for administrative purposes.
 However, it was still considered an autonomous unit.

 1949: 1st Foreign Parachute Battalion in Indochina